janosh/svelte-toc/readme.md

 - `title` (`str`, default: `'Contents'`): ToC title to display above the list of headings.
 Set `title=''` to hide.
 - `openButtonLabel` (`str`, default: `'Open table of contents'`): What to use as ARIA label for the button shown on mobile screens to open the ToC.
 Not used on desktop screens.
 - `breakpoint` (`int`, default: `1000`): At what screen width in pixels to break from mobile to desktop styles.
+- `activeTopOffset` (`integer`, default: `100`): Distance to top edge of screen (in pixels) at which a heading jumps from inactive to active.
+Increase this value if you have a header that makes headings disappear earlier than the viewport's top edge.
 - `open` (`bool`, default: `false`): Whether the ToC is currently in an open state on mobile screens.
 This value is ignored on desktops.
 - `activeHeading` (`HTMLHeadingElement | null`, default: `null`): The DOM node of the currently active (highlighted) heading (based on the users scroll position on the page).
 - `keepActiveTocItemInView` (`boolean`, default `false`): Whether to scroll the ToC along with the page.